-MIXED FAMILIES: all are black with yellow markings
+MIXED FAMILIES: each of these 3 families have black with yellow markings

 Field/photo key to black & yellow mixed families dragonflies